cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 nox > * tests-3.7: success
 ```

-## Example: Handling exceptions
+## Handling exceptions in the example application

 In this section, we add exception handling to the example application.
+Exceptions from the *requests* library are subclasses of
+`requests.RequestException`, and you can differentiate between them by type to
+print friendly, informative error messages.
+For the purposes of this example, we
+will only deal with the base class, and rely on the exception message to inform
+the user what happened.

 Generally, tests for a feature or bugfix should be written *before* implementing
 it.
 This is also known as "writing a failing test".
 The reason for this is that
 it provides confidence that the tests are actually testing something, and do not
 simply pass because of a flaw in the tests themselves.

-So let's start by adding a failing test.
-How do we get the API to raise an
+So let's start by adding a test.
+But how do we get `requests.get` to raise an
 error?
-The answer is again mocking.
-But this time, we need the `requests.get`
-mock to raise an exception instead of returning a value.
-You can do so by
+You can configure a mock to raise an exception instead of returning a
-assigning an exception instance or class to the
+value by assigning the exception instance or class to the
 [side_effect](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.Mock.side_effect)
-attribute of the mock, like so:
+attribute of the mock.
+Let's turn this into a fixture:

 ```python
 # tests/test_console.py